dagger/dagger/RELEASING.md

 - [ ] Mention in the release thread on Discord that Dagger Cloud can be updated to the just-released version. cc @marcosnils @matipan @sipsma

+## 🪣 Install scripts ⏱ `2mins`

+- [ ] If the install scripts `install.sh` or `install.ps1` have changed since
+  the last release, they must be manually updated on Amazon S3 (CloudFront should also be manually invalidated). cc @gerhard

 ## 🐙 dagger-for-github ⏱ `2mins`